Jacob Smith (fur trader): Boyer Family release

 In addition, Smith rendered admirable service in using his relationships with Native American tribes to help liberate prisoners captured by Indians – to which the Boyer family release in the summer of 1814 was the most notable.
 After the Boyer home was burned by Indians and the family taken captive, Smith went into the local village with a horse full of saddled goods to use as ransom.
 The Boyer family was released unharmed as the Indians were impressed by Smith's bravery in coming to the village.

 Henderson Family release

 Smith also helped aid in the release of the Henderson family from a Saginaw tribe in late July 1812.
-After David Henderson, his wife, and their children were taken prisoner, Smith talked to Saginaws, with whom he was friends, with and convinced them to release the Henderson family.
+After David Henderson, his wife, and their children were taken prisoner, Smith talked to Saginaws, with whom he was friends, and convinced them to release the Henderson family.

 The War of 1812

 Smith served in the Michigan Militia during the War of 1812 under Captain Richard Smyth's Company of Twelve Months Volunteers Cavalry from June 30 to August 16, 1812 and was present during the surrender at the Siege of Detroit.